There is an incredible amount of interesting, historical, and fun things to do in Boston MA with kids (and without kids).

 Finally, a bartender who can understand me when I ask for a beer or where I can park my car.

-There are so many things to do in Boston; we barely scratched the surface after our three day trip to Boston.
+There are many family-friendly things to do in Boston; we barely scratched the surface after our three day trip to Boston.

 We’ll definitely be back, probably more than one time.